fxxrytail/skz/README.md

 # skz
-for link list of skz shows
+for masterlist of skz shows/guestings/videos